FantomX1/packagesAssetsSupport/README.md

 #### Referencing the created assets directory via assets handlers in views

 (
-then using inside a packages view file/class for accessing the symlinked assets directory
+using inside a packages' view file/class for accessing the symlinked assets directory
 ```
 <?php
 $packageAssetsSupport = new \fantomx1\PackagesAssetsSupport();